M4ttLyons/M4ttLyons/README.md

 - 👋 Hi, I’m @Matt271102
-- 👀 I’m interested in network engineering
+- 👀 I’m interested in software development metholodogies
 - 🌱 I’m currently learning about app development
 - 📫 How to reach me: https://www.linkedin.com/in/matthew-lyons-79912a237/
 - 😄 Pronouns: He/Him